mlabs-haskell/covenant/STANDARDS.md

 ## `let` versus `where`

-For function-local definitions, if we require re-use of bindings outside of the function's arguments, or, in the case of type class methods, type class instance type variable bindings, `let` MUST be used.
-Otherwise, if the definition needs to be used in other `where`-bindings, or if the definition is a function, `where` MUST be used.
-Otherwise, `let` MUST be used.
+For local bindings of non-function values, `let` MUST be used, unless the binding is needed for multiple `where` bindings to compile, in which case, `where` MUST be used instead.
+For local bindings of function values, `where` MUST be used, unless the binding needs one or more `let`-bound definitions from its scope to compile, in which case, `let` MUST be used instead.

 ### Justification